kestra-io/docs/docs/administrator-guide/configuration/enterprise-edition/authentifications/auths/oidc.md

           openid:
             issuer: "{{ issueUrl }}"
 ```
-More information can be found on [Micronaut OIDC configuration](https://micronaut-projects.github.io/micronaut-security/latest/guide/#openid-configuration)
+More information can be found on [Micronaut OIDC configuration](https://micronaut-projects.github.io/micronaut-security/latest/guide/#openid-configuration).

+The following example allow to use Google as OIDC provider:

 > Google Auth
 ```yaml